Bcoding21/OS-Project-1/README.md

 The script will run all test functions and dispaly which functions ran successfully and which ones didnt.

+PIECES
+1. list.h file that has all the prototypes and descriptions of all functions.
+2. list.c file that contains all the implementations of the functions in list.h
+3. list_test.c file that tests all the functions.
+4. makefile that compiles the project.

 PROBLEMS
 1. Had some trouble with freeing memory.
 Realized that pointers can only be freed if allocated with malloc otherwise will cause seg fault.